Gwillison415/dashboard-spa/README.md

 }
 ```

 * The `key` (in the above example `widgetName` should be passed to the root level component of each widget as the prop `widgetId`.
 Then each widget can look in `state.widgets.byId[widgetId]` for the state corresponding to its widget in the redux store.
 This will obviously require a refactor of the widget SPAs.

 * note that `widgetId` prop needs to be passed down the widget SPA component hierarchy. a component that wants to pass its own props to a child can do this like so:

 ```
   //inside the render function of a component

   <ChildComponent {...this.props} />
 ```

 * This passings down of `widgetId` prop can be avoided if `widgetId` is placed inside the context of the root level component of the widget.

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).